FIWARE-Ops/docs.TourGuide/doc/CB-to-STH-documentation/TourGuide-STH-Documentation.md

 “Content-type” is to specify the type of data that we want to send, always application/json.

-“Fiware-Service” and “FiwareServicepath” are intended to the logical separation of the data, this is called multi-tenant model, this term refers to software architecture in which a single instance of software runs on a server and serves multiple tenants.
-For example; Fiware-Service: Tenant1.
+`Fiware-Service` and `FiwareServicepath` are intended to the logical separation of the data, this is called multi-tenant model, this term refers to software architecture in which a single instance of software runs on a server and serves multiple tenants.
+For example; `Fiware-Service`: Tenant1.
 Also, a service path is a hierarchical scope assigned to an entity at creation time.
-For example; Fiware-ServicePath: /some/hierarchical/path.
+For example; `Fiware-ServicePath`: /some/hierarchical/path.

 _Note: these headers need to be set for all the operations we perform in this example._